Hashtag Web3 Logo

 • 5x: 25.5% loss

 Trading fees aim to offset impermanent loss.
-High-volume, low-volatility pairs (stablecoin pairs) are ideal—minimal impermanent loss, consistent fee income.
+High-volume, low-volatility pairs (stablecoin pairs) are ideal, minimizing impermanent loss and providing consistent fee income.

 Concentrated Liquidity (Uniswap V3)

-Uniswap V3 revolutionized liquidity provision with concentrated liquidity.
-Instead of spreading liquidity across all prices (0 to ∞), LPs specify price ranges.
+Uniswap V3 introduced concentrated liquidity.
+Instead of spreading liquidity across all prices, LPs specify price ranges.

-Concentrated liquidity is 4-5x more capital efficient—the same capital provides deeper liquidity where trading actually happens.
+Concentrated liquidity is more capital efficient, allowing the same capital to provide deeper liquidity where trading occurs.
 LPs earn more fees per dollar invested.

 • Higher fee generation within range